iriusrisk/startleft/wiki/Examples.md

 ## CloudFormation
 CloudFormation is the AWS tool which lets you model, provision, and manage AWS and third-party resources by treating infrastructure as code.
 Startleft's repository contains a default CloudFormation mapping file that enables you to generate threat models based on the OTM standard from a CloudFormation template file and update them to IriusRisk using a single command.

 The following examples, which are located in the `examples/cloudformation` directory, show you how to carry out the different stages of the process separately or in a single step.
-They also demonstrate how to use custom mapping files, or even combine them, in order to generate OTM resources that fulfill exactly your needs.
+They also demonstrate how to use a custom mapping file in order to generate OTM resources that fulfill exactly your needs.

 ### Security Groups on multinetwork with Load Balancer
 This is a rich example when you can see in action some the capabilities of startleft.
 It represents the threat model for an architecture with two trust zones and several _Virtual Private Networks_ which contain elements such as: